 1966 – The Professional Association of Diving Instructors (PADI) was founded by John Cronin and Ralph Ericson.

-1968 – A dive to 133 meter, using compressed air, was carried out by John J. Gruener and R. Neal Watson.
+1968 – A dive to 133 meters, using compressed air, was carried out by John J. Gruener and R. Neal Watson.

 1970 – Bob Clark founded Scuba Schools International (SSI).